ovgu-ubit/output/README.md

 - Installed Postgres DBMS with an existing given database with owner rights for the given user

 ### Docker
 A simple way to set up the application is to user our docker image.
+Pull the image:

+> $ docker pull ghcr.io/ovgu-ubit/output:latest
+>

 Create `env.$NODE_ENV` and `environment.json` from the given templates (see File Actions) and link them into the container.
 The database may be initialized with

 > $ docker run --rm -e NODE_ENV=$NODE_ENV -e CONFIG_DIR=/config -v "$APPDATA:/config:ro" -v "$APPDATA/environment.json:/var/www/html/assets/environment.json" --entrypoint /init-entrypoint.sh output-app